Hotels, Bed & Breakfast Facilities, Campgrounds and Summer Camps

-The Health Department conducts inspections and complaint investigations for general sanitation, infestations and health/safety hazards of hotels, bed and breakfast facilities, campgrounds and overnight summer camps (known as "tourist establishments").
+The Health Department conducts inspections and complaint investigations for general sanitation, infestations and health/safety hazards of hotels, bed and breakfast facilities, campgrounds and summer camps (overnight only) (known as "tourist establishments").
 Members of the public who have concerns about the cleanliness and/or safety of a facility or business in the Fairfax community may submit a complaint here.

 The tourist establishments defined below are required to obtain a health permit before opening to the public.